Shear flows and their suppression at large aspect ratio. Two-dimensional simulations of a growing convection zone: Analysis and results

-Finally, the cases $Pr=7$ are different, we do not observe bursts and rather than cellular motions, convective plumes vertically sheared dominate the flow within the convective layer.
+Finally, the cases $Pr=7$ are different.
+We do not observe bursts, and rather than cellular motions, vertically-sheared convective plumes dominate the flow within the convective layer.
 In those cases, the contribution of the convective flux to the total flux is significant at all times (Fig. \ref{fig_f_profiles}c).
-Further, as for the cases $Pr\leq 1$, the diffusive and convective flux profiles in Fig. \ref{fig_f_profiles}c (and also the snapshots in Fig. \ref{fig_layers}a-b) show that secondary convective layers form in the fluid, being responsible of the subsequent increase in $\langle F_H \rangle/F_0$.
+Further, as for the cases $Pr\leq 1$, the diffusive and convective flux profiles in Fig. \ref{fig_f_profiles}c (and also the snapshots in Fig. \ref{fig_layers}a-b) show that secondary convective layers form in the fluid, being responsible for the subsequent increase in $\langle F_H \rangle/F_0$.
 Since this work is focused on zonal flows and their properties, an analysis of layer formation and its evolution is going to be presented in a future paper.
-However, it is worth mentioning that the zonal flow is able to destabilize the convective boundary to Kelvin-Helmholtz instabilities (clearly seen in Fig. \ref{fig_layers}c), causing strong mixing and eventually forming secondary convective layers \citep[this mechanism is known as thermohaline shear instability, see, e.g., ][]{radko_2016,garaud_2017}.
+However, shear flows can destabilize fluids to Kelvin-Helmholtz and double diffusive instabilities, causing strong mixing and eventually forming multiple convective layers \citep[this mechanism is known as thermohaline shear instability, see, e.g., ][]{radko_2016,garaud_2017}.
+Although we did not test whether this mechanism is acting in our experiments, we observe Kelvin-Helmholtz billows near the convective boundary (Fig. \ref{fig_layers}c) prior to the formation of a second convection zone.